Great to have you, Rush Limbaugh, executing assigned host duties flawlessly.

 But it's now taken over.

-I mean, hip hop is it, right?
+I mean, hip-hop is it, right?

-Anyway, uh Edward, that's that's great.
+Anyway, Edward, that's great.

 I'm a little long.